A PERMANENT FUTURE NOW!

 Tell him in your own words that:

-¨ Living in indefinite limbo, and in separation from family, for almost 13 years has had a dire effect on people's mental and physical health.
+¨ Living in indefinite limbo, and in separation from family, for over 13 years has had a dire effect on people's mental and physical health.
 Too many lives have been lost already.

-¨ Granting permanent residence status can be undertaken immediately through a simple ‘regularisation’ process for people seeking asylum who have been part of, and contributing to, our Australian communities for years.
+¨ Granting permanent residence status to people in the 'Fast Track' cohort who have been part of, and contributing to, our Australian communities for years will provide these people with safety, security and certainty and will contribute to social cohesion.

-¨ This process would be quick, efficient, cohort-limited and consistent for all.
-People would still have to meet specific identity, health, security and character requirements.
+¨ People would still have to meet specific identity, health, security and character requirements.

 Hon Tony Burke MP, Minister for Home Affairs and Minister for Immigration & Citizenship